-SENIOR HEALTH INSURANCE COMPANY OF PENNSYLVANIA (IN REHABILITATION) INFORMATION PRIVACY PRACTICES NOTICE
+SENIOR HEALTH INSURANCE COMPANY OF PENNSYLVANIA (IN REHABILITATION) COMBINED HIPAA AND GLBA PRIVACY NOTICE

-The terms "information" and "health information" in this notice include any information we maintain that reasonably can be used to identify you and that relates to your physical or mental health condition, the provision of health care to you, or the payment for such health care.
+We use the term “Personal Information” in this Notice to mean any non-public, personally identifiable information about you that we may obtain or create in connection with administering your insurance.
+Personal Information also includes health information, which consists of information that can be used to identify you and that relates to your physical or mental health condition, the provision of health care to you, or the payment for such health care.

-For Treatment: We do not make treatment decisions, but we may disclose health information to those who do.
-For example, we may disclose information regarding your benefits to doctors, hospitals, long-term care facilities and other health care providers who take care of you.
+For Treatment: We do not make treatment decisions, but we may disclose Personal Information to those who do.
+For example, we may disclose information regarding your benefits to doctors, hospitals, long-term care facilities, and other health care providers who take care of you.

-For Claim Processing and Payment Related Purposes: We may use and disclose your health information for benefit verification and claim processing purposes.
-For instance, we may use information regarding long term care services you receive from service providers such as nursing homes, assisted living facilities, and home health care agencies to process and pay claims.
-Other examples of payment related purposes for which may use or disclose health information include authorizing covered services, collecting premiums and obtaining payment from reinsurers.
+For Claim Processing and Other Payment Related Purposes: We may use and disclose your Personal Information for benefit verification and claim processing purposes.
+For instance, we may use information regarding long-term care services you receive from service providers such as nursing homes, assisted living facilities, and home health care agencies to process and pay claims.
+Other examples of payment related purposes for which may use or disclose Personal Information include authorizing covered services, collecting premiums, and obtaining payment from reinsurers.

-To Communicate With Family and Friends Involved in Your Care: We may from time to time disclose your health information to certain family members, friends and others who are involved in your care or in the payment for your care.
-If you are unavailable, incapacitated or facing an emergency medical situation and we determine that a limited disclosure is in your best interest, we may share limited health information with such individuals without your written authorization.
+Family and Friends Involved in Your Care: We may from time to time disclose your Personal Information to certain family members, friends, and others who are involved in your care or in the payment of your care.
+If you are unavailable, incapacitated, or facing an emergency medical situation and we determine that a limited disclosure may be in your best interest, we may share limited Personal Information with such individuals without your written authorization.
 If you have designated a person to help prevent the unintentional lapse of your coverage, we will inform that person prior to terminating the policy for nonpayment of premium.
-We may also disclose limited health information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other persons who may be involved in some aspect of caring for you.
+We may also disclose limited Personal Information to a public or private entity that is authorized to assist in disaster relief efforts in order for that entity to locate a family member or other persons that may be involved in some aspect of caring for you.

 Other Uses and Disclosures for Public Health, Government Oversight, or Similar Activities